guaranteesale/we-buy-homes-for-cash-nj/README.md

  in your terminal - you should get something like v6.9.4

-## Run Nightmare We buy homes for cas NJ
+## Run Nightmare We buy homes for cash NJ

 ```
 node realty.js